University of New Mexico Hospital

 The University of New Mexico Hospital (locally known as either University Hospital, UNM Hospital, or shortened to UNMH) is a public teaching hospital located in Albuquerque, New Mexico, immediately north of the main campus of the University of New Mexico.
-The hospital is the only Level I trauma center in the state of New Mexico, and also houses the only certified burn unit and designated stroke center in the state.
+The hospital is New Mexico's only Level I trauma center, houses its only burn unit as well as its first comprehensive stroke center.
 In addition, UNMH also contains the only children's hospital in New Mexico, and is the state's sole source of 13 pediatric sub-specialties.
 As a safety net hospital, UNMH serves a large percentage of the uninsured and under-insured population of the state.
 The hospital is the main teaching facility for the University of New Mexico School of Medicine.